sstarr77/economic_resilience_group_project/README.md

 **The Data**:

 For this project, you aren't given any data!
+You are given *possible* sources for data, but don't feel limited by this.
+Be creative in where and how you gather data!
+- Is there data easily downloadable into a .csv or .json file?
+- Can you get access to a database of data?
-You are given possible sources for data, but don't feel constrained by this.
-Be creative in where and how you gather data.
-Is there data easily downloadable into a .csv or .json file?
-Can you access an API?
-Do you need to build a scraper?
-(Be sure to consider any legal, regulatory, and ethical issues when accessing data!)
-As with the Reddit project, it's important to identify source(s) for your data early and gather as soon as possible.
+- Can you access an API?
+- Do you need to build a scraper?
+Be sure to consider any legal, regulatory, and ethical issues when accessing data!

+As with the Reddit project, it's important to identify source(s) for your data early and gather as soon as possible, as this might be a large bottleneck toward completing a project.

 **This is where you come in**: